adriangb/xpresso/docs/tutorial/dependencies/README.md

 ### What happened in the background?

 The dependency injection system ([di]) auto-wired the dependency on `httpx.AsyncClient`.
-This means that it recognized that our path function needed an instance of that class and so it created that class and injected it.
+This means that it recognized that our endpoint function needed an instance of that class and so it created that class and injected it.
 This works well for simple cases (classes that do not have any dependencies or where all of the parameters are themselves resolvable by [di]) and when it works, it may be all you need!

 ## Explicit dependencies with markers